About this guide

 By federal law or depository agreements, Yale University Library's government documents collections are available for use by the public.

-The library provides public access to government electronic information disseminated through the Federal Depository Library Program subject to the Policies Governing Use of and Access to Yale University Library Public Workstations.
-Electronic government documents on removable media (CD-ROM, DVD-ROM, floppy disk) that are held in the library's collections may be checked out in accordance with the library's borrowing privileges.
+The library provides public access to government electronic information disseminated through the Federal Depository Library Program subject to the Yale University Library policy on Appropriate Use of Library Computers.
+Electronic government documents on removable media (CD-ROM, DVD-ROM, floppy disk) that are held in the library's collections may be checked out in accordance with the library's borrowing policies.

 Where are the government documents and how do I get them?